 Step 2 – Install a new mouse driver

-To get a new mouse driver installed on your computer, you just need to restart your computer and upon startup, the system will automatically reinstall the mouse driver to your system.
+To get a new mouse driver installed on your computer, you just need to restart your computer, and upon startup, the system will automatically reinstall the mouse driver to your system.

-Reinstall mouse driver automatically with Driver Easy (recommended)
+Update your mouse driver automatically with Driver Easy (recommended)

 Your mouse driver can greatly impact the input.
 This is especially important while playing a video game.
 An outdated mouse driver may cause input lag.
-Issues like drag and drop not working would arise, too.
+Issues, like drag and drop not working, would arise, too.
 So to prevent the inconvenience caused by these issues, you’re supposed to update your mouse driver.

-Here, we recommend Driver Easy as your best pick to update your drivers.
+Here, we recommend Driver Easy as your great pick to update your drivers.
 It’s a useful tool that automatically recognizes your system and finds the correct drivers for it.
 You don’t need to risk downloading and installing the wrong driver and you don’t need to worry about making a mistake when installing.

 Here’s how you can automatically update your drivers with Driver Easy: